-On July 10, 2002 President Portillo stated publicly that the former members of the PAC "were heroes that defended the country" whose requests merited attention.
-Two months later Portillo promised to pay 20,000 quetzals (about US\$2,599) to each expatroller.
-Since that time 612,000 former patrollers have formally registered with the government's Secretariat for Peace to receive compensation.
+Gen. Edgar Augusto Godoy Gaitán, former director of army intelligence (1986-1987) and head of the EMP (1988-1991), was secretary of AVEMILGUA at the time of its founding.
+136 have formally registered with the government's Secretariat for Peace to receive compensation.
 Former patrollers have held multiple demonstrations around the country due to delays in the delivery of the promised payments.
 In May 2003, ex-members of the PACs burned down a municipal building and a market in the department of Suchitepéquez, and in late October former patrollers blocked highways and took four Prensa Libre journalists hostage in the department of Huehuetenango.